 ≥ 3 febrile episodes, lasting up to 5 days and occurring at regular intervals

 Pharyngitis plus adenopathy or aphthous ulcers

 Acute-phase reactants (eg, C-reactive protein, erythrocyte sedimentation rate) are elevated during a febrile episode but not between episodes.
 Neutropenia or other symptoms (eg, diarrhea, rash, cough) are not present; their presence suggests a different disorder.
 Specifically, cyclic neutropenia Diagnosis Neutropenia is a reduction in the blood neutrophil count.
 If it is severe, the risk and severity of bacterial and fungal infections increase.
 Focal symptoms of infection may be muted, but fever... read more needs to be ruled out.

-Treatment of PFAPA syndrome is optional; it can include glucocorticoids, such as a single dose of prednisone (1 to 2 mg/kg orally) or betamethasone (0.1 to 0.2 mg/kg), which, when given at the onset of an episode can dramatically abort fever attacks in a few hours, cimetidine (20 to 40 mg/kg orally once a day), and, rarely, tonsillectomy.
-Other drugs such as anakinra have been tried with some success in refractory cases.
+Treatment of PFAPA syndrome is optional and depends on the frequency and severity of flare-ups; it can include glucocorticoids, such as a single dose of prednisone (1 to 2 mg/kg orally) or betamethasone (0.1 to 0.2 mg/kg), which, when given at the onset of an episode can dramatically abort fever attacks in a few hours, cimetidine (20 to 40 mg/kg orally once a day), and, rarely, tonsillectomy.
+Other drugs such as anakinra and canakinumab have been tried with some success in refractory cases.
 Patients tend to outgrow this syndrome without sequelae.